 - Australian citizen, Australian permanent resident, Australian permanent humanitarian visa holder (PHV), or New Zealand citizen;

-- Enrolled full time (100 credits) in a Curtin undergraduate or postgraduate coursework degree as at the scholarship closing date;
+- Enrolling full time (100 credits) in a Curtin undergraduate or postgraduate coursework degree in 2020;

 - Residing within Australia;